Advances in research, treatment and prevention of heart and kidney diseases

 Session 4.
 The BSH Lecture: Cardiac amyloidosis

-14:15 Cardiac amyloidosis – advances in diagnosis and treatment Professor Julian Gillmore, Professor of Medicine, University College London; Clinical Lead for ATTR Amyloidosis, UK National Amyloidosis Centre, London
+14:15 Cardiac amyloidosis – advances in diagnosis and treatment Professor Julian Gillmore, Professor of Medicine, UCL, London; Clinical Lead for ATTR Amyloidosis, UK National Amyloidosis Centre, London

 14.40 Discussion